tdihp/myakshack/walkthroughs/custom-policy/README.md

 # Samples and scripts for working with Azure Kubernetes Custom Policy

 This directory contains example and scripts for building and publishing Azure Policy definitions of custom Kubernetes policies.
+The intent is to showcase the walkthrough of creating a Kubernetes Custom Policy from scratch, while try to move away some distractions dealing with the full Azure policy json definition.

 ## Workflow of adding a new policy